RenneJ/hh-infosec-course/h5-september2023.md

 ### ![h5_hashcat_crack](https://github.com/RenneJ/hh-infosec-course/assets/97522117/87275d4c-c8c8-4884-afb1-567a1b4dd231)
 > Figure 8.
 Hashcat starting.

-The has was indeed MD5 and the pre-image was in rockyou.txt.
+The hash was indeed MD5 and the pre-image was in rockyou.txt.
 Results are only in potfile now that -o [filename] was left out (figure 8).

 ### ![h5_hashcat_potfile](https://github.com/RenneJ/hh-infosec-course/assets/97522117/890ac683-cfc3-478a-8c11-2e65e02f9b13)
 > Figure 8.
 The content of hashcat.potfile.

 So there we have it!
 Correct answer: february

+# Gone Phishing

+## Scenario

+## Phishy email

+Sender: mîcrosoft-noreply@mîcrosoft.com

+Subject: Your Microsoft 365 Family subscription will expire soon

+🪟

+##Your Microsoft 365 Family subscription will expire soon

+Your Microsoft 365 Family subscription will expire on October 1, 2023.
+After this date, you will lose access to the latest AI-powered Office apps and 1 TB of OneDrive cloud storage, and more.

+Review your subscription today to continue using the smart assistance features in Word, Excel, PowerPoint, and more.

+> Review Account

+### Account information
+**Subscription name:** Microsoft 365 Family

+**Subscription Price:** EUR 99.00

+**Expiration date:** October 1, 2023

+**Payment method:** Visa

 # Sources